 The video-on-demand programs are signed or captioned in ASL, English, Portuguese, Spanish, French and German, across four categories: nature, family, Bible and health.

 “It is a historical milestone in the Seventh-day Adventist Church’s ministry to have a channel ‘with,’ ‘for’ and ‘by’ the Deaf,” said Pastor Larry Evans, who cares for the Deaf and Special Needs Ministries at the General Conference.
 “It is almost unbelievable that this moment has come.”

 Notably, the channel is operated by Deaf church members, ensuring that its content is especially geared towards the interests and needs of the Deaf.

 “Of the some 300 million Deaf worldwide, a mere 2 to 4 per cent are Christian, firmly placing that demographic at the top of the list of ‘tongues and people' yet to be reached with gospel,” said Lee Dunstan, manager of Christian Services for the Blind and hearing Impaired, the church’s service to the Deaf in the SPD.

 Bible Study Guide (Easy Reading Edition) offers free study guides in easy reading English.
 Each guide focuses on a specific topic for one week, with a daily study on that topic.

-The overall theme of the studies for the third quarter, 2016, is "Role of the Church in the Community".
+The overall theme of the studies for the fourth quarter, 2017, is "Salvation by Faith Alone: The Book of Romans".

-Amazing Facts Bible Study Discussion on Video Amazing Facts provides a video discussion the Bible studies we have been doing week by week, including this week's study, as a closed captioned video.
+Amazing Facts Bible Study Discussion on Video Amazing Facts provides a video discussion on the Bible studies we are doing week by week, including this week's study, as a closed captioned video.
 Please remember to turn on the closed captions.